ercrema/objectmediated_transmission/README.md

 This repository contains the Rmarkdown supplementary material and the R scripts for generating simulation outputs and figures for the manuscript:

-Bortolini, E., Crema, E.R., & Lake, M.W.
+Crema, E.R., Bortolini, E. & Lake, M.W.
 (2021).
-Object-mediated cultural transmission and inference
+How cultural transmission through objects impacts inferences about cultural evolution

 ## File Structure